gianlucaromeo/swe-and-coding-notes/README.md

 # Software Engineering and Programming Notes

-Concise and comprehensive explanations of key topics in software engineering and programming.
+Short but comprehensive explanations of key topics in software engineering and programming.

 ### How this repoistory is structured